Can a Person Be Sued For Making False Statements When Negotiating a Contract?

 Understanding the Tort of Deceit Also Known As Fraudulent Misrepresentation or Civil Fraud

-Deceit, also known as civil fraud or fraudulent misrepresentation, is a cause of action within the business tort family of case matters.
+The tort of deceit, which is also commonly referred to as fraudulent misrepresentation or civil fraud, is classified as a business tort.
 Although deceit is a cause of action in tort law, deceit is relevant to contract law in that a usual remedy for deceit includes the rescission of the contractual relations within which the deceit occurred.
 Typically, when successfully argued that but for the deceit, the Plaintiff would have avoided entering into contractual relations with the Defendant, the contract becomes void at the option of the Plaintiff.
 However, deceit may also be alleged against an outsider who was without contractual relations with the Plaintiff.
 This situation might happen where it is alleged that a Defendant made knowingly false statements that directly or indirectly encouraged the Plaintiff to do business with a third party per doctrine established within the centuries old English case of Pasley v.
 Freeman (1789), 100 E.R.
 450. which was cited in Canadian law within the case of Toronto-Dominion Bank v.
 Mapleleaf Furniture Manufacturing Ltd., 2003 CanLII 22203 wherein it was stated:

 Quite apart from the allegations of conspiracy and the allegations of “knowing assistance” of the fraud of the DeLucas, the Pastore defendants are liable to the plaintiff by virtue of their having acting in ways constituting the tort of deceit, which is sometimes referred to as fraud or fraudulent misrepresentation.
 In that regard I adopt the following statements from Klar: Tort Law (3d ed.), 2003, Thomson Canada Limited: